moranenzo/TIPE-Contactless-Smart-Cards/README.md

 </ul>

 <h3>3.
 Custom Message Transmission</h3>
-<p>In the final part, I conducted an experiment to transmit a custom message using the card-reader setup.
+<p>In the final part, we conducted an experiment to transmit a custom message using the card-reader setup.
 The key steps included:</p>
 <ul>
   <li>Sending a message via the RFID link.</li>
   <li>Receiving it by demodulating of the carrier signal to retrieve the transmitted data via Arduino.</li>